kaycebasques/kayce.basqu.es/src/blog/ode-to-raspberry-pi.md

 love of computers, I recommend it.
 It also doesn't hurt to take a [sabbatical](/sabbatical/prologue) so that you have ample time to tinker and explore ;D

+<aside>Sorry if you're the poetic type and I got your hopes up... this post is not a true ode.</aside>

 I was pleasantly surprised to discover that Raspberry Pi and Arduino have a mutualistic relationship<sup>++</sup>.
 I never really understood the difference between the 2 projects.
 It seems pretty simple: Raspberry Pi is better